ActiDoo/gamification-engine/docs/concepts/index.rst

 You can specify time-based constraints by setting *valid_start* and *valid_end*, and location-based constraints by setting *lat*,*lng* and *max_distance*.

 The *hidden* flag can be used to model secret achievements.
 The *priority* specifies a custom order in output lists.

 Achievements can also be used to model leaderboards.
 Therefor you need to assign a single Goal whose *goal attribute* is set to None.
 The Achievement's *relevance* attribute specifies in which context the leaderboard should be computed.
 Valid values are "friends", "city" and "own".

+For setting up recurring achievements, set the *evaluation* to e.g. *monthly*.
+The *evaluation_timezone* parameter specifies when exactly the periods begin and end.

+There is a *view_permission* setting that can be used when authorization is active.
+It specifies whether other users can see the goal progress.

 Properties
 ==========
 A property describes Achievements or Goals of our system, like the name, image, description or XP the user should get.
-The Values of Properties can again be python formulars.
+The Values of Properties can again be python formulas.
-Inside the formular you can make use of the level by using *p.level*.
+Inside the formula you can make use of the level by using *level*.

 Additionally Properties can be used as Variables.
 This is useful to model goals like "reach 1000xp".